-CHWD and its wholesale water supplier, San Juan Water District, continue to encounter changes in operations due to new regulations.
+CHWD and its wholesale water supplier, San Juan Water District (SJWD), continue to encounter changes in operations due to new regulations.
 The impact of current and future regulations, and the resulting cost impact on water supply operations, are an ongoing challenge for the District.
-The District anticipates a 9% rate increase from its wholesale water supplier in 2020.
+The District anticipates a cost increase from its wholesale water supplier in 2022 as a result of SJWD issuing debt for the upgrade of the Hinkle Reservoir, which serves CHWD and neighboring agencies.

-As of January 1, 2019, CHWD charges a uniform commodity rate of \$1.07 per unit and a bimonthly fixed charge of \$78.18 for a 1-inch meter.
-One unit of water equals 748 gallons which means that the cost per gallon is 0.14 cents.
-At \$725.16 per year, the cost of water service for a typical single family home using 179,520 gallons of water annually remains a good value for CHWD's customers.
+As of January 1, 2020, CHWD charges a uniform commodity rate of \$1.18 per unit and a bimonthly fixed charge of \$87.29 for a 1-inch meter.
+One unit of water equals 748 gallons which means that the cost per gallon is 0.16 cents.
+At \$810.97 per year, the cost of water service for a typical single family home using 179,520 gallons of water annually remains a good value for CHWD's customers.

 The District continues to repair and replace aging infrastructure throughout its system.
-During 2019, the District completed 233 service replacements, as well as the testing and replacement of the District's large water meters.
-The District also completed main replacements on Patten Avenue and Watson Way.
-Capital projects scheduled for 2020 total \$6.8 million.
+During 2020, the District completed 438 service replacements, and replaced 5,213 linear feet of water mains.
+The District also completed main replacements on Michigan Drive, Cologne Way, Robie Way, and Whyte Avenue.
+Capital projects scheduled for 2021 total \$7.2 million, and includes design and construction of the District's seventh well.

-The outbreak of the novel coronavirus COVID-19 in the United States in the first quarter of 2020 has caused a nationwide disruption to all facets of the national economy.
-At this time, the financial impact on the District cannot be reasonably estimated.
+The outbreak of the novel coronavirus COVID-19 in the United States in the first quarter of 2020 caused a nationwide disruption to all facets of the national economy.
+Though there were temporary closings of businesses in 2020, the stay-at-home orders in the largely residential CHWD service area account for an increase in consumption of approximately 9%.
+However, at this time, the ongoing financial impact on the District cannot be reasonably estimated.
 See Note 12 of the Notes to the Financial Statements for more information.

-Through this crisis, the District remains steadfast in its commitment to the safety and well-being of its customers.
-Therefore, the District temporarily suspended its collection activity for delinquent accounts, and temporarily suspended shut-offs for nonpayment.
+Through this crisis, the District has remained steadfast in its commitment to the safety and well-being of its customers.
+Therefore, the District temporarily suspended its assessment of penalties for delinquent accounts, and temporarily suspended shut-offs for nonpayment.
 Additionally, the District remains operational to continue serving its customers, and has increased its customer outreach program to provide vital information and assure our customers that their water supply is safe, clean, and dependable.